Silent Panel 30mm – Soundproofing Panels

 - Start with the first row of panels, using 2–3mm packers to support the boards and isolate them from the floor.

 - Fix each panel using nine hammer fixings, evenly spaced.
-The internal layers of the panel help absorb any potential sound transfer through fixings.
+The internal layers of the panel help absorb sound transmitted through the fixings.

 - Apply acoustic sealant between each panel during installation.